 The EPA went after the family for violating the Clean Water Act and threatened Andy Johnson with civil and criminal penalties including fines of $75,000 a day.

 The EPA claimed the Johnsons built a dam on a creek without a permit from the Army Corps of Engineers.
 The EPA charges the pond discharges into other waterways.
-Johnson says it’s a pond to attract wildlife which is exempt from Clean Water regulations.
+Johnson says it’s a pond to attract wildlife that is exempt from Clean Water regulations.

 He didn’t build a dam, he built a stock pond but that’s irrelevant to the EPA.

-Then there is the 2012 case of landowner, Dexter Lutter of Noble County who thought he was cleaning up the water supply and creating a healthier environment for years to come.
+Then there is the 2012 case of the landowner, Dexter Lutter of Noble County who thought he was cleaning up the water supply and creating a healthier environment for years to come.
 Instead, he faced hundreds of thousands of dollars in fines from the EPA.

 A small, manmade open ditch ran through Mr. Lutter’s property in Noble County, Ind.
 It was in need of repair, and Lutter got permission from his county to place tile drains for the collection of the agricultural discharge and cover over the eroding open ditch.
-This not only saved county taxpayer dollars, but also cleaned up the water supply and prevented further soil erosion.
+This not only saved county taxpayer dollars but also cleaned up the water supply and prevented further soil erosion.

 According to Noble County and Lutter, they were told they violated the Clean Water Act.
 This is despite the fact that Lutter said the ditch was manmade and used only for agricultural discharge and did not impede the flow of any main waterways — usual exemptions under the Clean Water Act.

 The EPA and Army Corps were no longer content just monitoring so-called navigable waterways which no longer means waterways that are navigable by a vessel.